maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 which in this case are values of type String and Int, there is no difference between a tuple and a case class.
 That means that we can also describe a case class by a tuple with some labels, which will be important later.

 The second important concept is that of typeclasses.
-Let's look at a simple typeclass for that we will implement the generic derivation later:
+Let's look at a simple typeclass:

 ```scala
 trait PrettyString[A] {